shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Storage/05 EBS.md

       - System Boot
       - Low latency interactive apps
       - **Dev** and **Test** environment
+    - With 5.3 TB size, the gp2 reached the max IO/PS
   - `IO1`
     - `IO` optimized
     - Used for